Croatian Australians: Post World War II

 Croatian migration to Australia took on a different aspect after World War II due to unfavorable economic and political changes in Croatia.
 The number of Croatian emigrants in Australia increased significantly, and emigrants from the coastal and island areas continued to dominate.

 From 1945 to 1952, Australia's post-war immigration scheme saw around 170,000 Eastern European displaced persons, including Croatians, given residency.
 Some of these Croatian migrants were associated with the defeated Ustaše regime.
 In the context of the White Australia policy, Cold War anti-communism, and the shortage of workers at the time, the Ustaše in Australia were allowed to dominate and influence the Croatian migrant community through the establishment cultural and sporting clubs around Australia that promoted Ustaše ideals.
-This influence continues into 21st century Croatian-Australian society.
+This influence continues with the far-right extremism among the Croatian Australians in the 21st century Croatian-Australian society.

 During the 1960s and early 1970s, the Ustaše splinter groups in Australia led by people like Srećko Rover ran a campaign of bombings, intimidation and insurgency operations against pro-Yugoslav interests.
 Eventually, after a large bombing in Sydney injured many people, a crackdown on the Ustaše movement in the Croatian-Australia community occurred from late 1972.
 This was spearheaded by the Attorney-General, Lionel Murphy, who raided ASIO Headquarters and made public the files on the Croatian terrorist activities.